nphumbert/nphumbert.github.io/source/_posts/2017-09-17-testing-java-spring-cloud-microservices.markdown

 ## Conclusion

 Automatic tests are very important in the software development industry.
-A good testing strategy can help to write more relevant, robust and maintainable tests.
+A good testing strategy can help write more relevant, robust and maintainable tests.
 This article describes an example of strategy to test Java Spring Boot microservices.

 ---
 _This article has been written in collaboration with Renaud Humbert-Labeaumaz ([@rnowif](https://www.twitter.com/rnowif))_